Shopping with SNAP

 Frequently Asked Questions

-2. Can I buy tomato seeds with SNAP benefits?
+Can you buy tomato seeds with SNAP benefits?

 Yes, you can buy tomato seeds with SNAP benefits.
-Seeds that grow food for household consumption are covered under SNAP.
+Like tomato plants, seeds that produce food for the household to eat are covered under SNAP, supporting recipients in growing their own food.

-4. Can I use SNAP benefits to buy other gardening supplies for my tomato plants?
+Can you use SNAP benefits to buy other gardening supplies along with tomato plants?

 No, SNAP benefits cannot be used to buy gardening supplies such as pots, soil, or fertilizer.
-Only the plants and seeds that produce food are eligible for purchase.
+Only seeds and plants that produce food for the household to eat, like tomato plants, are eligible for purchase with SNAP benefits.